fastforwardlabs/session_based_recommenders/README.md

 # Session-based Recommender Systems

-This repo accompanies the Cloudera Fast Forward report [Session-based Recommender Systems](https://session-based-recommendations.fastforwardlabs.com/).
+This repo accompanies the Cloudera Fast Forward report [Session-based Recommender Systems](https://session-based-recommenders.fastforwardlabs.com/).
 It provides small library to train Word2Vec as a means of learning product or item representations in the context of user sessions (browsing histories, transaction histories, music playlists, etc.).
 These dense representations can then be used for item recommendation.
 We formulate this under the Next Event Prediction task, that is, given a user's recent interaction, predict the next item they interact with (click on, purchase, listen to, etc.).

 Instructions are given both for general use (on a laptop, say), and for Cloudera CML and CDSW.
 We'll first describe what's here, then go through how to run everything.

 ## Structure
 ```
 .
-├── data        # This folder contains starter data ([Online Retail] dataset).
+├── data        # This folder contains starter data.
 ├── scripts     # This contains scripts for *doing* things -- training models, analysing results.
 ├── notebooks   # This contains Jupyter notebooks that accompany the report and demonstrate basic usage.
 └── recsys      # A small library of useful functions.